Table of Contents

 Can Persian cats be litter box trained?

-Persians are generally indoor cats, so that they will be exclusively litter tray users.
+Persians are generally indoor cats so they will be exclusively litter tray users.